American ‘Playboy’ Model Antje Utgaard Posts A Chest-Baring Pic On Instagram To Tease Her Fans

 In the newest pic, the model could be seen wearing a checkered blazer that she teamed with matching pants.
 However, Antje decided not to wear any shirt or bra underneath the blazer, a move that allowed her to put her perky breasts and bare chest on full display.

 Since full-on nudity is not allowed on Instagram, the model censored her nipples behind the hemline of her blazer.
-Antje wore her blonde tresses into romantic curls and opted for a full face of makeup to ramp up the glamour.
+Antje wore her blond tresses into romantic curls and opted for a full face of makeup to ramp up the glamor.

 She leaned against a wall next to a window and looked outside to strike a pose.
 In the caption, she tagged Studio 977 for photo credits, while in the geotag, she informed her fans that the snap was captured in Minneapolis, Minnesota.